toBeOfUse/MitchBot/Readme.md

-# MitchBot: a fun robotic mitch presence for your server
+# MitchBot: a fun robotic Mitch presence for Discord servers

-MitchBot provides various fun responses to messages as well as being able to play songs into your voice channels and, on Windows, speak with the default text-to-speech engine.
-It creates a user interface at http://localhost:9876/swordfish/ in order to accomplish those things.
+MitchBot provides various fun responses to messages as well as posting predictions and puzzles at specified times.
 Start MitchBot by running `main.py` after placing a login token by itself in a `login_token.txt` file on the root directory.

 ## Setup